aequitas-aod/aequitas-home/docs/source/usecase-hr1-adecco.rst

 Validation reflections
 ~~~~~~~~~~~~~~~~~~~~~~
 The pre-model interviews (Step 1) proved highly effective in building the initial IFM scaffold, though some areas required clarification through follow-up questions.
-This highlighted the value of interviewing multiple stakeholders with overlapping domains, as subsequent sessions can then more efficiently target missing areas and revealvariability.
+This highlighted the value of interviewing multiple stakeholders with overlapping domains, as subsequent sessions can then more efficiently target missing areas and reveal variability.
 For optimal results, we recommend at least two overlapping interviews or a verification session post-modelling.

 The IFM modelling framework was able to represent all relevant structures encountered in this use case.
 The orthogonal models and the equivalence between networks and channels proved particularly useful, enabling intuitive nesting and simplification of otherwise complex relationships.